 Clouds are God’s way of stabilizing temperatures.
 If there were no clouds, temperatures in the tropics would be as high as 140 degrees F. There are many different cloud types:

 Of these cloud types the cumulus clouds and the cumulonimbus (Thunder storms) are the most important in stabilizing the temperatures.
-They appear during day and afternoon if temperatures are high enough, and they cool significantly, mostly by reflecting incoming sunlight back into space.
+They appear during day and afternoon if temperatures are rising enough, there is enough humidity and some form of aerosol or cosmic radiation to form a condensation point.
+These clouds cool significantly, mostly by reflecting incoming sunlight back into space.

 Footnote.
 We are all created into God’s image, male and female.